-In order to help reduce operating costs and more appropriately align its office space with the reduced size of its workforce, the Company entered into two sub-leases for office space at its 810 Seventh Avenue office.
+In order to help reduce operating costs and more appropriately align its office space with the size of its workforce, the Company entered into two sub-leases for office space at its 810 Seventh Avenue office.
 On May 22, 2014, the Company entered into a sub-lease agreement ("Sub-lease #1") for approximately one-half of the office space at this location ("Suite 3500"), resulting in a lease restructuring reserve of approximately \$0.9 million.
 On August 18, 2014, the Company entered into a sub-lease agreement ("Sub-lease #2") for the remaining one-half of office space at its 810 Seventh Avenue office ("Suite 3505"), resulting in a lease restructuring reserve of approximately \$0.7 million.
-As of March 31, 2018, the total remaining lease restructuring liability for its leased office space was approximately \$0.5 million, of which approximately \$0.2 million and \$0.3 million were included in Accrued expenses and Other non-current liabilities on the condensed consolidated balance sheets, respectively.

-The following table provides the year-to-date activity of the Company's restructuring reserves as of March 31, 2018:
+The following table provides the year-to-date activity of the Company's restructuring reserves as of June 30, 2018:

-(in thousands) .ease ability
+(in thousands) Lease Liability

 Reserve balance at December 31, 2017 \$ 604

-Charges -
+Charges

-Payments/Utilizations (58)
+Payments/Utilizations (109)

-Reserve balance at March 31, 2018 \$ 546
+Reserve balance at June 30, 2018 \$ 495